 The size of the water filter is proportional to its filtration capacity.
 To determine which size will work for your home’s needs, consider the number of people who will be drinking the water and the amount of countertop space you have in relation to the unit’s footprint.
 Also don’t forget that the water filter must be next to the sink.

 Filtration capacity refers to the filter’s life: the number of gallons of water the filter can effectively process and the length of time the filter will last.
 Not all filters can clean the same contaminants, and some models may remove beneficial minerals, too.
-Some of the more common contaminants removed from water are chlorine, fluoride, and volatile organic compounds (VOCs).
+Some of the more common contaminants removed from water are chlorine, fluoride, and VOCs.
 Before purchasing a filter, have the water tested to find out which contaminants are present in your water supply and the ones that are most important to eliminate.

 Filter Maintenance Requirements